Dear EFT Community,

 A client at an EFT money workshop said she had a block to making more money than was required in order for her to "just get by."

-I asked where she felt a sensation in her body when she said that, and she said that it was in the heart area.
-I asked how strong the sensation was on a 0 to 10 scale, with 10 being the maximum, and she said it was a 7-8.
+I asked where she felt a sensation in her body when she said that, and she answered that it was in the heart area.
+I asked how strong the sensation was on a SUD Level of Intensity 0 to 10 scale, with 10 being the maximum, and she said it was a 7-8.

 I then asked her to travel back in time, using the feeling in her chest as a pathway, to the first time in her life she could remember feeling a similar sensation.
 After a few moments, an expression registered on her face that led me to ask, "What are you thinking about now?"